North Shore, Staten Island: Boundaries

 Generally, the North Shore is deemed to include the communities located within ZIP codes 10303, 10302 and 10310 in their entirety, along with all of the area covered by 10301 except Sunnyside, and those parts of 10304, 10305, 10314 that lie north of the Staten Island Expressway.
 This definition includes Mariners Harbor, Port Richmond, Westerleigh, Meiers Corners, Graniteville, Castleton Corners, West Brighton, New Brighton, St. George, Tompkinsville, Stapleton, Grymes Hill, Park Hill, Clifton, and Rosebank among the North Shore's neighborhoods.
 The Staten Island Expressway is considered by many to be a southern border.

 History

 The North Shore is Staten Island's oldest and most densely populated area.
-Archaeological evidence found along its waterfront tells us that the Leni Lenape (common people) Indian Tribe established a settlement there dating back to 2100 BC.
-The first white European contact with Staten Island was recorded in 1524 by Giovanni da Verrazzano.
+Archaeological evidence suggests that the earliest Leni Lenape communities in the region date to as early as 2100 BC.
+The first contact with Staten Island by European colonizers was recorded in 1524 by Giovanni da Verrazzano.
 In 1609, Henry Hudson established Dutch trade in the area and named the island Staaten Eylandt after the Staten-Generaal, the Dutch parliament.